DigitalPenguin1/ClassicFishingCompanion/README.md

 ### 📊 Comprehensive Tracking
 - **Every Fish Tracked**: Records every single fish you catch
-- **Location Data**: Saves the zone and subzone where each fish was caught
+- **Location Data**: Saves the zone and sub-zone where each fish was caught
 - **Timestamp Records**: Each catch is timestamped for detailed history
 - **Fish Per Hour**: Real-time calculation of your fishing efficiency
 - **Session Statistics**: Track your current fishing session separately from lifetime stats